 Mezzo social work is the catch-all bucket that covers any of the areas that fall between micro and macro work.
 It typically includes work that focuses on support groups, task forces, and neighborhoods.
 Some job options include:

 - School social worker

 - Group social worker

 The promise of that long-term change is what motivates us forward here at Concordia.
-We’re excited to have a role in helping to shape the next generation of social workers who will go out and change the circumstances of those who need it most.
+We’re excited to help shape the next generation of social workers who will change the circumstances of those who need it most.

-Theoretically, we emphasize the strengths perspective in practice, and we are hopeful that the added benefit of a Christian perspective will help our students make an even stronger impact on the people and organizations they serve through their social work jobs.
+Theoretically, we emphasize the strengths perspective in practice.
+We hope the added benefit of a Christian perspective will help our students make an even stronger impact on the people and organizations they serve.

 Originally published on December 6, 2018.
 Is now updated with current information.